Choosing the right mechanical design tolerances keeps projects within budget and, more importantly, ensures designs stay functional.

 Ever bought a cheap piece of furniture and found the screw holes don’t line up?
 That’s a prime example of poor tolerances.
 Your excitement quickly turns to frustration, and you learn the hard way – you get what you pay for.

 #1 Understanding the costs associated with tolerance selections

-The following table from the Machinability and Machining of Metals shows the increase in cost with tighter tolerances:
+The table below, from the Machinability and Machining of Metals, shows the increase in cost with tighter tolerances:

 - Expensive tools

 To dodge soaring costs, be certain you genuinely need those tight tolerances.
 I always suggest beginning with the loosest tolerances possible and only tightening them as required.